Flight 101: Journey in Las Vegas!

 Grab your boarding passes for K-EARTH 101’s Flight 101 as it embarks to Las Vegas, Nevada to see Journey as they return to The Joint at Hard Rock Hotel & Casino Las Vegas for a nine-show residency, May 3rd through 20th!

-To qualify, call 1-800-232-KRTH when you hear the cue to call and get yourself on the standby list to see Journey in Las Vegas!
+Listen for the cue to call 1-800-232-KRTH and get yourself on the standby list to see Journey in Las Vegas!
 The winner will receive tickets to the show, a 2-night stay at the Hard Rock Hotel & Casino Las Vegas, air transportation, and some spending cash!

 Keep listening to K-EARTH 101 for your chance to win!